 Twenty-four (24) units are required for graduation by South Carolina.
 TSA strives to hold its' students to the highest academic standards.
 Students will be encouraged to continually challenge themselves through vigorous coursework beyond the recommended 24 required units.
 TSA strongly encourages all seniors to take English and math courses during their senior year.
+All graduating seniors are required to provide the guidance office with no less than one college acceptance letter or proof of military enlistment by January 1 of their senior year.

-English - 4 Units Mathematics - 4 Units Science - 3 Units Social Studies - 3 Units Foreign Language -2 units (must be of the same language) Fine Arts - 1 Unit Computer Science - 1 Unit Physical Education - 1 Unit Electives - 5 Units
+English - 4 Units

+Mathematics - 4 Units

+Science - 3 Units

+Social Studies - 3 Units

+Foreign Language -2 units (must be of the same language)

+Fine Arts - 1 Unit

+Computer Science - 1 Unit

+Physical Education - 1 Unit

+Electives - 5 Units

 A Thomas Sumter Academy Honor Diploma will be awarded to a student who satisfactorily completes 27 units of High School Courses as designated below.
 The student must also have a final cumulative GPA of a 4.0 on the South Carolina Universal Grading Policy.
+All graduating seniors are required to provide the guidance office with no less than one college acceptance letter or proof of military enlistment by January 1 of their senior year.

 4 units English (at least 2 at Honors level or higher)

 4 units Math (at least 2 at Honors level or higher)

 4 units Science (at least 2 at Honors level)

 3 units Social Studies (at least 2 at Honors level)

 3 units of the same Foreign Language

 1 unit of Computer Science

 1 unit of Physical Education

 1 unit of Fine Arts

 1 Unit of Bible

 5 units Electives